Spam texts are out of control say all 51 Attorneys General

 In a letter signed by all 51 attorneys general to the FCC, supporting them in their hopes to require cellular providers to block illegal text messages from invalid or unused numbers, as well as blocking any phone numbers found on a “do not originate” list, numbers which have previously been proved to have been used for fraudulent activity.

-The US attorneys general are pushing for the FCC to go a step further, however, in urging them to develop authentication software that would help determine if a text message is a known or likely spammer, similar to how many spam or fraudulent phone calls are listed as “potential spam” on smartphones, thanks to the STIR/SHAKEN technology implemented in 2021.
+The US attorneys general are urging the FCC to go a step further, however, by developing authentication software that would help determine if a text message is from a known or likely spammer.
+This would be similar to how many spam or fraudulent phone calls are listed as “potential spam” on smartphones, thanks to the STIR/SHAKEN technology implemented in 2021.

 Millions of Dollars Were Lost in Text Scams

-A report by the Federal Trade Commission, it is estimated that US cell phone users lost a collective $131 million as a result of fraudulent text messages in 2021, namely from texts which included phishing links, or downloads for malware and other harmful software.
+According to a report by the Federal Trade Commission, US cell phone users lost a collective $131 million as a result of fraudulent text messages in 2021, namely from texts that included phishing links or downloads for malware and other harmful software.

 How to look out for Spam Texts